BMoore0/dividend-tracker/README.md

 # dividend-tracker

 # Running Locally
-- You will need to create a config.ts file in the root directory,
+- You will need to create a config.ts file in the root directory
 - This file should have a variable named "apiKey", which you can set to the value of your polygon API Key.
 - You can get your api key at https://polygon.io/docs/stocks/getting-started